kirstenmg/video_processing/README.md

 ## Getting started

+First, install the `combo_dataloader` module: `python setup.py`

-Two sample notebooks with example usage are included:
+Several (quite similar) sample notebooks with example usage are included:

+`speedup_demo.ipynb`: demonstrates the speedup of applying different optimizations to the `ComboDataloader`, and how to set up an optimal configuration.

 `train_demo.ipynb`: demonstrates how to use the `ComboDataloader` in a video labeling train-test pipeline.

-`speedup_demo.ipynb`: demonstrates the speedup of applying different optimizations to the `ComboDataloader`, and how to set up an optimal configuration.

-To be able to use the resize pushdown optimization when using `decord` as the PyTorch backend, use [this fork](https://github.com/kirstenmg/pytorchvideo) of `pytorchvideo`.
-If using the provided Dockerfile, you may first need to uninstall the existing installation of `pytorchvideo` (`pip uninstall pytorchvideo`) before installing the forked module.
+`train_speedup.ipynb`: demonstrates the speedup with the same configurations as in `speedup_demo.ipynb`, but in running a training pipeline rather than just dataloading.

+`model_zoo.ipynb`: demonstrates using the `ComboDataloader` in pipelines with a few different models.

 ## Setting up Docker